• Skip to primary navigation

 Frequently Asked Questions

 Yes, you can!
 Heat ghee in a pan.
 Fry the cashew nuts and raisins and keep them aside.
 Add the whole spices and saute for 3-4 seconds.
 Add onions, and green chilies, and fry until onions are golden brown in color.
-Add the cooked rice, salt, and fried cashew nuts and raisins and toss well to coat the rice with the ghee.
+Now add the cooked rice, salt, and fried cashew nuts and raisins and toss well to coat the rice with the ghee.
 Cook for 2-3 minutes and serve hot.

 Follow the recipe until adding water to a 3-liter pressure cooker.
 Pressure cook the rice for 2 whistles on high heat.
 Remove the cooker from heat and let the pressure release naturally.
 Open the lid and fluff the rice.